Close Menu

 • Exist — the action of being present.

-See also Unlocking the Opposite of Unconstitutional: A Complete Guide
+See also The Opposite of Tunic: A Complete Guide to Fashion Terms and Their Contrasts

 Examples in Context: